 1. Directness & sharing of opinions

-- Everybody is highly organised here and they need to consult there agendas 3 months in advance to get together for a coffee (well maybe a little exaggerated – but it definitely has to be booked in!).
+Everybody is highly organised here and they need to consult their agendas 3 months in advance to get together for a coffee (well maybe a little exaggerated – but it definitely has to be booked in!).
 I do miss a little spontaneity!

 3. The birthday celebrations and the dreaded ‘kring’ (circle)

-- Birthdays are big here!
+Birthdays are big here!
 Not just for the kids but for the adults too and are celebrated to the max.
-Pretty much everyone has a bit of a birthday bash where friends are invited round for coffee, cake and/or a borrel (alcoholic drink).
+Pretty much everyone has a bit of a birthday bash where friends are invited around for coffee, cake, and/or a borrel (an alcoholic drink).

 4. Volunteering for everything!

 This is definitely a good thing, the amount of people who volunteer here is great.
 People volunteer for everything from sports groups, to special events, to parents doing lots of activities at school (including cleaning the classrooms and checking for head lice!).